WHALEEYE/FPGA-CPU/Report/Report.md

 #### (4) Interfaces

-Our CPU uses 23 switches, 17 LEDs, a 7-segment digital display tube as IO, and a UART transform interface.
+Our CPU uses 23 switches, 17 LEDs, a 7-segment digital display tube as IO, and a UART transmit interface.

 `K17` to `L21` is the 17 LEDs that used in outputting data.

 `Y9` is the reset switch, `W9` to `U6` is the 16 switches that used in inputting numbers, `W5` is the enable switch of 7-segment tube, `W6` is the enable switch of LED, `U5` is the switch used in switching test case 1 and test case 2, `T5`, `T4` and `R4` are the 3 switches used in switching mode in each test case.

-`W4` is the UART transform enable signal and `Y19` is the interface receiving UART data.
+`W4` is the UART transmit enable signal and `Y19` is the interface receiving UART data.
 Once the signal is high, all the sequential modules except the Instruction Memory will be reset.
-Then the Instruction Memory will be rewritten with the data that is transformed into FPGA through UART by `Y19`.
+Then the Instruction Memory will be rewritten with the data that is transmitted into FPGA through UART by `Y19`.